When a development is subject to Biodiversity Net Gain provisions, Tendring District Council will impose a planning condition on the decision notice.

 3. If developers cannot achieve on-site or off-site BNG, they must buy statutory biodiversity credits from the government.
 This must be a last resort.
 The government will use the revenue to invest in habitat creation in England.

-The Local Authority is responsible for ensuring that the biodiversity gain objective is achieved, whether it be onsite, offsite, or through the purchase of credits, and that it is secured by legal agreement as necessary.
+The Local Authority is responsible for ensuring that the biodiversity gain objective is achieved, whether it be on site, offsite, or through the purchase of credits, and that it is secured by legal agreement as necessary.
 It is essential to highlight that planning conditions operate within a strict timeframe.
-Therefore, any legal agreements required to secure the biodiversity gain must be completed prior to the consideration of the planning condition.
+Therefore, any legal agreements required to secure the biodiversity gain must be completed prior to the submission of the discharge of condition application.

 Please help us improve our website by giving us feedback you'd like to on this page.
 If you'd like to remain anonymous you can omit your name and email.
 Thanks, Tendring District Council.